My 2004 Fender Showmaster FAT SSS

 Showmaster 8

-So Guitar Center tried to put new screws in, and it did not work very well.
+So a horrible guitar shop that's a national chain tried to put new screws in, and it did not work very well.
 But in light of this, I discovered what happened.

 You see, my guitar had three P90-like mounting screw pairs for the pickups.
 When the shop put the Seymour Duncan pickups in, they used the screws that came with the Seymour Duncans, not realizing they were meant for a Stratocaster pickguard.
 They put the original Showmaster screws into the clear plastic boxes the pickups came in, with the Five Two pickups.
 I sold the Five Two pickups not realizing I needed these P90-like black screws.
 So the shop caused this whole problem.
 They never asked me if I wanted the new screws or the original ones.
 They didn't put the foam underneath that the Five Two pickups had, so I had to remove the foam (it stays with the Showmaster) and provide that to the shop.
 They put MORE foam underneath the three pickups which only made matters worse.

-Needless to say, I don't think I'll be using Guitar Center for guitar repairs any more.
+Needless to say, I don't think I'll be using this national chain of stores for guitar repairs any more.
 This is why the industry NEEDS some sort of common certification showing that people know how to replace pickups, even if it's only a week-long class.
 I believe Seymour Duncan offers a class.

 I took my guitar to another shop in December of 2023 and they fixed the pickup problems.
 Now all 3 pickups can be adjusted!
 I was very impressed with their work.
 (I can't mention their name because they are a big name but not a national chain, so I would be harming my anonymity.)